 by any means, it is a precarious dynamic mix.

-The purpose of the video is to engage the viewer in their own daily visual tapestry, and to engender interest
+The purpose of the video is to engender empathy, and to engage the viewer in their own daily visual aural tapestry,

 The purpose of the website is to provide a framework for the project and a place for shared interest

-in other community stories whether in description, photographs, and / or video in the spirit of the resiliency of Blissville.
+in community stories whether in description, photographs, and / or video in the spirit of the of Blissville.